ska-telescope/ska-integration-test-harness/README.md

 Facade is a design pattern ([FACADE](https://refactoring.guru/design-patterns/facade)) that provides a simplified interface to a complex system.
-In this case the complex system is part of the SUT.
+In this case the complex system is the test harness itself, with the wrappers that represent the SUT and the actions that act over the wrappers.

 ### Why use actions?